All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Museo Regionale di Messina: (left) Raising of the Son of the Widow of Nain by Mario Minniti; (right) Massacre of the Innocents by Alonso Rodriguez

-Alonso Rodriguez was born at Messina in 1578 and spent almost his whole life there.
+Alonso Rodriguez was born in Messina in 1578 and spent almost his whole life there.
 His paintings often depicted subjects similar, if not identical, to those by Caravaggio.
 As a matter of fact some of them were attributed to Caravaggio himself.

 Museo Regionale di Messina: Noli Me Tangere (left) and The Holy Trinity (right) by Giovanni Angelo Montorsoli